he-tiantian/Manuscripts/README.md

 # Manuscripts

-This repository contains the drafted version of my manuscripts which have been accepted or published.
+This repository contains the drafted version of my manuscripts which are recently accepted or published.

 CNMMA-WI2018:
 @inproceedings{he2018clustering,